jpangborn/jpangborn.github.io/_posts/2014-08-08-create-rorstat-records-for-all-students.md

 Creating a RORSTAT record for continuing students by selecting all of the students who had a RORSTAT record in the previous year except those in some of our control groups.
 We exclude students in the following groups:

-NOAPST – No Admissions Application or Student Record NOACTV – Not an Active Student
+- NOAPST – No Admissions Application or Student Record
+- NOACTV – Not an Active Student
-NOADMT – Not Offered Admission
+- NOADMT – Not Offered Admission
-GRADUA – Graduated
+- GRADUA – Graduated
-CANCEL – Cancelled their Admissions Application
+- CANCEL – Cancelled their Admissions Application
-WTHDRW – Withdrawn
+- WTHDRW – Withdrawn
-REVIEW – Not in a Valid Group
+- REVIEW – Not in a Valid Group

 This selects all of the students who might be back the next year.
 We run this process one time in mid December for the Aid Year that we will begin processing in January.
 Because the current aid year is not complete, we cannot be 100% accurate at this time.
 In particular, we do not attempt to exclude students who are expected to graduate at the end of current aid year.
 Our grouping in the next aid year and our Satisfactory Academic Progress process ensure that graduates are not awarded aid for the next year.

 The poplulation selection, CREATE_NEW_YEAR_RORSTAT, for selecting these students is:

 {% highlight sql %}
-SELECT RORSTAT_PIDM
+SELECT rorstat_pidm
-FROM RORSTAT
+FROM rorstat
-WHERE RORSTAT_AIDY_CODE = &pre_aidy_code
+WHERE rorstat_aidy_code = &pre_aidy_code
-  AND RORSTAT_TGRP_CODE NOT IN ('NOAPST','NOACTV','NOADMT','GRADUA','CANCEL','WTHDRW','REVIEW')
+  AND rorstat_tgrp_code NOT IN ('NOAPST','NOACTV','NOADMT','GRADUA','CANCEL','WTHDRW','REVIEW')
 {% endhighlight %}

 We then run this selection of students through the groupding process, RORGRPS, with the following parameters.